traxconn/talkino/readme.txt

 == Screenshots ==

-1. Chatbox of Talkino
+1. Talkino
-2. List of Support Agents
+2. List of all your support agents
-3. Agent's Contact Details
-4. Agent's Contact Details
-5. Chatbox Online Status and Editable Text of Chatbox
-6. Customizable Styles of Chatbox
-7. Customizable Styles of Chatbox
-8. Customizable Styles of Chatbox
-9. Feature of Ordering for Chat Channels and Agents
+3. Add agent with contact details
+4. Add agent with contact details
+5. Schedule the working hours for agent (Premium)
+6. Setup the activation and global online status of Talkino together with the premium feature of online schedule
+7. Edit the text label of Talkino which includes online, away and offline modes
+8. Customize the styles of Talkino to meet your favorite design
+9. Ready color templates for you to choose according to your taste
+10. Sort the order of chat channels and agents according to your favorite order
-10. Feature to Display or Hide the Chatbox on Pages
+11. Display or hide the Talkino on any pages included on mobile and desktop view
-11. Feature to Show or Hide credit of Talkino on Chatbox
+12. Manage the country restriction to hide the display of Talkino on certain countries (Premium)
+13. Integrate the Typebot and Google Analytics (GA4) with Talkino (Premium)
+14. Support built-in contact form when the Talkino is offline (Premium)
+15. Google reCaptcha v3 for the contact form to prevent spam (Premium)
-12. Advanced Setting to Control the Options of Reset Settings and Uninstallation
+16. Control the options of reset settings, uninstallation and reporting settings
+17. View reports on how customers are reaching your agents by duration (Premium)
+18. View reports on how customers are reaching your agents by duration (Premium)
+19. Different types of shortcode widget that can be created (Premium)
+20. Shortcode widget displayed in the sidebar (Premium)
+21. Shortcode widget displayed in the WooCommerce single product page (Premium)
+22. Generate the shortcode widget using shortcode generator (Premium)

 == Changelog ==

+= 2.0.5, Feb 11, 2023 =
+* Added: New layout of Talkino.
+* Added: Support shorcode widget function for Talkino Bundle.
+* Added: Support Google Analytics integration for Talkino Bundle.
+* Added: Support Typebot integration for Talkino Bundle.
+* Added: Support reporting function for Talkino Bundle.
+* Added: New feature of weekly reporting email.
+* Updated: Pot file.
+* Updated: Add default value for title and job title when they are empty.
+* Updated: Optimize performance of upgrading data.
+* Fixed: Fixed some of the CSS issues.
+* Removed: Old classes and database table.

 = 2.0.4, Dec 08, 2022 =
 * Added: Support Typebot integration for Talkino Bundle.
 * Updated: The text of setting tab.
 * Updated: Move the credit setting to advanced tab.
 * Fixed: Extension page display.
-* Fixed: Critical error on database inserting.

 = 2.0.2, Nov 22, 2022 =
 * Improvement: Beautify the setting page.